Outlier-Robust Geometric Perception: A Novel Thresholding-Based Estimator with Intra-Class Variance Maximization: Related Work

-\textbf{Consensus maximization} realizes robust estimation by seeking the solution model that enables the largest number of measurements to have residual errors below the preset noise bound of inliers.
-RANSAC~\cite{fischler1981random} is the most common consensus maximizer which repetitively takes random small measurement subsets to make minimal estimates for the solution and finds the best estimate that corresponds to the largest consensus set of the measurements.
-Additional techniques like local optimization~\cite{chum2003locally} or measurement ranking~\cite{chum2005matching} are also applied to improve RANSAC.
-But RANSAC solvers' exponential runtime with the growth of the outlier ratio and problem dimension makes them too time-consuming for use in some practical situations.
-Branch-and-Bound~\cite{li2009consensus} is another consensus maximization paradigm that can return globally optimal results, but BnB is also plagued by the worst-case exponential time w.r.t. the problem size.
-In addition, ADAPT~\cite{tzoumas2019outlier} can reject outliers by alternating between non-minimal estimation and measurement trimming with a gradually decreasing residual threshold.
-But its downside is: ADAPT often requires at least dozens of iterations for convergence, but given the slowness of some non-minimal solvers, time-efficiency could be tremendously compromised.
+\textbf{Consensus Maximization.} It seeks to find the model that corresponds to the largest number of measurements with residual errors below the inlier threshold in order to achieve robust estimation.
+RANSAC~\cite{fischler1981random} is the most popular consensus maximization method that randomly samples small measurement subsets to make minimal model estimates and finds the best model enabling the largest measurement consensus set.
+Additional techniques such as local optimization~\cite{chum2003locally,lebeda2012fixing} or measurement ranking~\cite{chum2005matching} have been applied to improve RANSAC.
+But RANSAC methods' natural exponential runtime with the growth of outlier ratio and problem dimension confines their usage in many practical situations.
+Branch-and-Bound~\cite{li2009consensus} is another maximum consensus framework that returns optimal results by searching in the parameter space, but it also suffers from the worst-case exponential time w.r.t. problem size.
+Also, ADAPT~\cite{tzoumas2019outlier} can reject outliers by alternating between non-minimal estimation and measurement trimming with a gradually decreasing residual threshold.
+But it often requires dozens to hundreds of iterations to converge, and considering the slow runtime of some non-minimal solvers, time-efficiency is still a notable issue.

-\textbf{M-estimation} leverages robust cost functions to diminish the weights of outliers.
-Earlier local M-estimation methods~\cite{mactavish2015all} typically require an initial guess and iteratively optimize until convergence, but they are liable to be trapped in local minimum if the initial guess is poor.
-More recently, Graduated Non-Convexity (GNC) is presented to avoid the demand for the initial guess.
-GNC is first used in FGR~\cite{zhou2016fast} for robust point cloud registration.
-Then, Yang et al. promote GNC as a general-purpose estimator for various perception problems~\cite{yang2020graduated}.
-But GNC also needs 25--50 iterations to converge, hence facing the same runtime issue as ADAPT.
+\textbf{M-Estimation.} M-estimation employs robust cost functions to diminish the weights of outliers.
+Earlier local M-estimation methods~\cite{mactavish2015all} usually require an initial guess and then conduct iterative optimization for convergence, but they are prone to get stuck in local minimum if the initialization is bad.
+Graduated Non-Convexity (GNC) is presented to avoid the need of the initial guess as a global estimator, which is first used in~\cite{zhou2016fast} for robust point cloud registration.
+Then, GNC is promoted as a general-purpose estimator for diverse perception problems~\cite{yang2020graduated} and its accelerated version GNC-IRLS~\cite{peng2023convergence} is also supplemented more currently.
+But GNC typically needs 30--50 iterations to converge while GNC-IRLS also requires 7-20+ iterations in our experiments, thus confronted with the same runtime issue as ADAPT.